 A question I get often is if it’s OK to use a Straumann impression coping without the snap on cap.
 And for reference, each closed tray impression coping from Straumann comes with two of these little caps that snap on to the top of the impression coping.

-And my answer is no, you do not need to use these caps and in fact from my experience it’s actually better not to use them.
-Seemingly, the purpose of the cap is to provide a solid seat when placing the impression coping back in to the impression.
+The answer is no, you do not need to use these caps and in fact, from my experience, it’s actually better not to use them.
+Seemingly, the purpose of the cap is to provide a solid seat when placing the impression coping back into the impression.
 But, what we have found however is that sometimes that cap actually prevents the impression coping from seating completely.

 And there are a couple of ways that can happen; The first is that the cap can shift slightly when the tray is pulled.
 This can cause the walls of the plastic cap not to line up completely with the rest of the impression.
 So when the impression coping is re-inserted in the impression, it hits the top of the cap wall and it feels like it’s seated.